The following words and definitions will assist you in understanding the more technical aspects of Source Protection.

 - Groundwater – Subsurface water that occurs beneath the water table in soils and geological formations that are fully saturated.

 - GUDI – Groundwater Under the Direct Influence of surface water.
-There are municipal wells in this Source Protection Region where surface water has been detected in to the groundwater supply.
+There are municipal wells in this Source Protection Region where surface water has been detected in the groundwater supply.
 This makes the activities that occur near the closest water source more likely to impact the well water.

 - Intake Protection Zone (IPZ) – A zone established around a surface water intake of drinking water as prescribed in the Technical Rules: Clean Water Act, 2006.